 If you obtain an approval from the Immigration Bureau of Japan for your visa application, you, as a foreign national, may live in Japan to engage in activities such as study and work, depending on the type of your visa.
 A Resident Card is the certificate of your visa.

-In Japan, there are 27 types of visa.
+In Japan, there are over 27 types of visa.
 You need to understand which visa meets your particular needs and make an application for it.

 Here are some frequently asked questions from regarding visas:

 I am planning to marry a Japanese national.
 How can we both live in Japan together?
 I want to marry a Japanese national